Re-Volt/re-volt-addon/docs/src/tools-panel/settings.md

 Switches to texture display mode when a mesh has been imported (applies to .prm and .w).

+**Check Parameters for texture**:
+Whether to read the parameters.txt from the car folder when importing a `.prm` to find out the texture path.

 ## Export Settings

 **Triangulate n-gons**: